arvindkrishna0212/MathAI-Pro/README.md

 3. Click "Solve" to receive a step-by-step solution
 4. Provide feedback to help improve the system

-### Example Queries

-**Knowledge Base Examples:**
-- "What is the area of a circle with radius 5?"
-- "Solve for x: 2x + 3 = 7"

-**Web Search + LLM Examples:**
-- "Explain the concept of eigenvalues and eigenvectors"
-- "What is the proof of the Pythagorean theorem?"
-- "How to calculate the definite integral of sin(x) from 0 to π?"

 ## 🔧 API Endpoints

 The backend provides the following REST API endpoints: